 There’s a better way — Video Onboarding.

 It can take months for new hires to truly ramp in their role.
 A study from Sales & Marketing Management, for example, notes the average organization spends 73 days training entry-level sales reps.
-While no two positions will follow the same onboarding process, organizations that use video recordings make the learning curve more manageable.
+While no two positions will follow the same employee onboarding process, organizations that use video recordings make the learning curve more manageable.

 To your new employees, that’s no trivial value.
 According to a BambooHR survey of employees who had quit a job within six months of starting: